 - Oops!Something went wrong.Please try again later.

-The Mets and Nationals play a three-game series this weekend at Citi Field.
+The Mets and Nationals play a five-game series starting on Friday in Washington, D.C.

 Here are five things to watch...